Gendin’s Journal – Red Owl

 Strategically?
 Fundament’s successes made him arrogant and he failed to capitalize on those successes.
 His arrogance and self-delusion, bolstered by lieutenants who flattered him, caused him to make grandiose plans that had no chance of succeeding.
 He repeatedly over-extended his forces and got too many killed.
 But the dead were all peons and the slums were filled with replacements who firmly believed they could succeed and survive where their brothers and cousins did not.

 All other groups gone, Fundament started the war on Red Owl in earnest.
-He lost greater numbers than we did, but humans are ready to fight at age fifteen; dwarves at forty-three.
+He lost greater numbers than we did, but humans are ready to fight at age thirteen; dwarves are capable but not really ready at forty.
 Our numbers were not replaced as quickly, and through mere attrition he was winning.
 During this period he managed to kill all my brothers and sisters except Milo.
 When he killed Arissa, my mother, I thought my father would snap a twig.
 I countered that with an offensive that drove Fundament out of Sathea, along with most of his forces.
 I followed him and allowed all to believe I had been killed, so that fool would not realize it was I who was after his blood.

 Two years later I returned to Sathea, chasing Fundament who had acquired an item of foul, eldritch power.
 He killed my father and very nearly my brother, but I drove him out of Sathea and slaughtered the forces he had brought with him.
 I chased him out of Sathea and gave him the death he earned, but that is a tale for another day.

-Milo was too young and I had no interest in assuming the mangle of Master of Red Owl.
-All the senior members were dead or crippled, so unable to vie for the position.
+Milo was too young and I had no interest in assuming the mantle of Master of Red Owl.
+All the senior members were dead or crippled, so none were alive to vie for the position.
 A succession of the unworthy grasped the mantle and died for their efforts.
 Open fighting in the streets invoked the city guard and the local militia, and the remnants of Red Owl were killed or scattered.
 So ended my great great and then some grandmother’s crowning glory.